Skip to main content

 Use this screen as a provisional decision aid.
 If any row is a clear "yes," you can treat the timing as buy now internally, pending verified compliance review.

-Use these classes as internal planning labels only; they are not evidence-backed rules from the provided excerpt.
+Use these classes as internal planning labels only; they do not establish jurisdiction, role, or insurance requirements.

 If you delay, keep it short and assign clear ownership.